openequella/openEQUELLA/docker/README.md

 ## Default Dockerfile
 Starting with an installer zip (output from `Dockerfile-build`), it installs openEQUELLA and is ready to run the application.
 When the container starts, it keys off of configurable properties such as DB host/name/username/password, admin url, etc.

-Meant for automated builds of openEQUELLA, but can be used as a quickstart to try openEQUELLA.
+Meant for automated builds of openEQUELLA, but can be used as a quickstart to use openEQUELLA (not vetted for production use yet).

 Note - the zip and the root directory in the zip are not always the same, hence the different env variables.

 ```
 $ cd docker
-$ docker build -t apereo/oeq-install-VER . --build-arg OEQ_INSTALL_FILE=equella-installer-VER --build-arg OEQ_INSTALL_ZIP_ROOT_DIR=equella-installer-VER
+$ docker build -t apereo/oeq-install-VER . --build-arg OEQ_INSTALL_FILE=equella-installer-VER.zip --build-arg OEQ_INSTALL_ZIP_ROOT_DIR=equella-installer-VER
 $ docker run -t --name oeq -e OEQ_DB_HOST=your-db-host-here -e OEQ_DB_PORT=5432 -e OEQ_DB_NAME=eqdocker -e OEQ_DB_USERNAME=your-db-user-here -e OEQ_DB_PASSWORD="your-db-pw-here" -e OEQ_ADMIN_DOMAIN=172.17.0.2 -e OEQ_ADMIN_PORT=8080 -e OEQ_ADMIN_SUFFIX="admin/" oeq-install-VER
 ```